gateio/gateapi-csharp/docs/DeliveryApi.md

             var apiInstance = new DeliveryApi(config);
             var settle = "usdt";  // string | Settle currency
             var contract = "BTC_USDT_20200814";  // string | Futures contract
-            var from = 1546905600F;  // decimal? | Start time of candlesticks, formatted in Unix timestamp in seconds.
-Default to`to - 100 * interval` if not specified (optional) var to = 1546935600F;  // decimal? | End time of candlesticks, formatted in Unix timestamp in seconds.
+            var from = 1546905600;  // long? | Start time of candlesticks, formatted in Unix timestamp in seconds.
+Default to`to - 100 * interval` if not specified (optional) var to = 1546935600;  // long? | End time of candlesticks, formatted in Unix timestamp in seconds.
 Default to current time (optional) var limit = 100;  // int? | Maximum recent data points returned. `limit` is conflicted with `from` and `to`.
 If either `from` or `to` is specified, request will be rejected. (optional)  (default to 100) var interval = "5m";  // string | Interval time between data points (optional)  (default to 5m)